Dhanurdhar-Sharma/smartAssistantforResearchSummarization/README.md

 | `mistral-7b-instruct-v0.2.Q2_K.gguf` (local)   | Retrieval-based QA using LangChain + Llama.cpp  | Local GGUF Model for LLM inference      |<br>

 **System Architecture**<br>
-This AI assistant follows a modular architecture with the following components:
+This AI assistant follows a modular architecture with the following components:<br>

-1. Document Ingestion
+1. Document Ingestion<br>
-- Users can upload PDF or TXT files.
+- Users can upload PDF or TXT files.<br>
-- `PyMuPDF` is used to extract text from PDFs.
+- `PyMuPDF` is used to extract text from PDFs.<br>
-- Large documents are chunked using `LangChain`'s `RecursiveCharacterTextSplitter`.
+- Large documents are chunked using `LangChain`'s `RecursiveCharacterTextSplitter`.<br>

-2. Summarization
+2. Summarization<br>
-- As soon as a document is uploaded, a concise summary (≤ 150 words) is generated using `google/flan-t5-large`.
+- As soon as a document is uploaded, a concise summary (≤ 150 words) is generated using `google/flan-t5-large`.<br>
-- The summary helps users get a quick overview of the content.
+- The summary helps users get a quick overview of the content.<br>

-3. Interaction Modes
+3. Interaction Modes<br>
 a.
-Ask Anything
+Ask Anything<br>
-- User asks any free-form question.
+- User asks any free-form question.<br>
-- The assistant uses:
+- The assistant uses:<br>
-  - `deepset/roberta-base-squad2` for question answering.
+  - `deepset/roberta-base-squad2` for question answering.<br>
-  - The answer is grounded in the document.
+  - The answer is grounded in the document.<br>
-  - `SequenceMatcher` checks similarity if user input is evaluated.
+  - `SequenceMatcher` checks similarity if user input is evaluated.<br>

 b.
-Challenge Me
+Challenge Me<br>
-- Automatically generates 2–3 logical/comprehension-based questions using `google/flan-t5-large`.
+- Automatically generates 2–3 logical/comprehension-based questions using `google/flan-t5-large`.<br>
-- User answers them.
+- User answers them.<br>
-- The system compares responses to model answers and gives feedback (correct/incorrect) with justification.
+- The system compares responses to model answers and gives feedback (correct/incorrect) with justification.<br>

-4. Retrieval-Augmented QA (Advanced Mode)
+4. Retrieval-Augmented QA (Advanced Mode)<br>
-- For deeper semantic reasoning, a `RetrievalQA` chain is used:
+- For deeper semantic reasoning, a `RetrievalQA` chain is used:<br>
-  - Embedding model: `sentence-transformers/all-MiniLM-L6-v2`
+  - Embedding model: `sentence-transformers/all-MiniLM-L6-v2`<br>
-  - Vector store: `FAISS`
+  - Vector store: `FAISS`<br>
-  - LLM: `mistral-7b-instruct-v0.2.Q2_K.gguf` loaded using `llama-cpp-python`
+  - LLM: `mistral-7b-instruct-v0.2.Q2_K.gguf` loaded using `llama-cpp-python`<br>
-- Enables local, private inference with long-context reasoning.
+- Enables local, private inference with long-context reasoning.<br>

-5. Web Application
+5. Web Application<br>
-- Built with `Flask`.
+- Built with `Flask`.<br>
-- Allows document upload, free-form QA, and challenge interactions.
+- Allows document upload, free-form QA, and challenge interactions.<br>

 ---